Skip to Main Content Skip to Footer

 Open Close

-The MSW at Rowan prepares students for social work licensure and work in a variety of settings.
+The Master of Social Work (M.S.W.) at Rowan University prepares students for social work licensure and work in a variety of settings.
 The program provides specialized practice in mental health, equity and well-being.
 This is a full time two-year, or three-year extended program requiring a minimum of 59 credits with a minimum of 900 hours of field work/clinical practicum experience.
-Additional graduate certification (COGS) options further transdisciplinary learning and practice.
-Graduates from accredited BSW programs can earn Advanced Standing waiving many of the first year generalist courses.
+Additional Certificates of Graduate Study (C.O.G.S.) options further transdisciplinary learning and practice.
+Graduates from accredited Bachelor of Social Work (B.S.W.) programs can earn Advanced Standing waiving many of the first year generalist courses.

 Curriculum